Join the many student teachers who have had this valuable experience! Read our Application Tips and then complete the STAGE Application online.

 2. TWO REFERENCE LETTERS

-You will need to submit 2 letters of reference with your application to STAGE (one academic and one personal).
+After submitting your application, please submit 2 letters of reference with your application to firstname.lastname@example.org (one academic and one personal).
 Your references should include one from a professor and one from someone else who knows you well and can speak to the leadership of an overseas school about your appropriateness (character, readiness, etc.) for an overseas placement.

-Once you have completed your application, you will need to submit payment for the application to be processed.
+Once you have completed your application, you will need to submit payment before the application can be processed.
 This is a fee of $425 (if paid by check to Interaction International, PO Box 706, Mineral Springs, NC 28108) or $440 (to pay by credit card click here) Your application cannot be processed until payment has been received.
-After March 15 and December 1, these rates increase by $50.
+After March 15 and December 15, these rates increase by $50.